EyupBEY/SURover/README(5-).md

 # https://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv

 ## msg (message) - A simpe text files that are used to generate source code for messages in different languages.
 They are stored in the msg directory of a package

 ### Simple text files with a field type and field name per line.

+#### Field Types:
+    Header - contains a timestamp and coordinate frame information.
+You will frequently see the first line in a msg file have Header header. int8, int16, int32, int64 (plus uint*)
+    float32, float64
+    string
+    time, duration
+    other msg files
+    variable-length array[] and fixed-length array[C]

 > roscd myFirstPackage
 > mkdir msg
 Here is an example of a msg that uses a Header, a string primitive, and two other msgs: